-The Baltimore Convention Center Field Hospital (BCCFH) - COVID Task Force operates an outpatient COVID-19 treatment program with three main service lines:
+The BCCFH COVID Task Force operates an outpatient COVID-19 treatment program that is free to patients.

-Located at the intersection of Greene and Lombard Streets on the University of Maryland Medical Center Downtown Campus (see map below), the BCCFH COVID-19 Infusion Center provides monoclonal antibody (mAb) therapy to patients age 12 and older with positive COVID-19 tests who meet the criteria for this treatment.
+Located at the intersection of Greene and Lombard Streets in Baltimore (see location information), the types of treatments that BCCFH Infusion Center provides monoclonal antibody (mAb) and remdesivir therapy to patients age 12 and older who test positive for COVID-19 tests and meet the criteria.

 Medical providers: Use the yellow button below to refer patients directly for infusion treatment.

 Our Care Coordination Team will review the referral form and contact the patient to coordinate services as soon as possible.
 Providers should alert their patients to expect a call from us.
-We will do everything we can to send providers timely notification whether we will be able to schedule referred patients.
-To expedite this, please provide us with an email address that you check frequently.
+We will do everything we can to send providers timely e-mail notification whether we will be able to schedule referred patients.
+To expedite this, please provide an email address in your referral.

-This program offers access to COVID-19 treatments to patients age 18 and older who do not have medical providers or are not able to get a timely appointment with their doctors.
+This program offers COVID-19 treatments to patients age 18 and older who do not have medical providers or are not able to get a timely appointment with their doctors.

-Patients: Contact our Care Coordination Team by calling 410-649-6122 Monday through Friday 8 am to 5 pm or clicking on the yellow button below to complete the online self-referral form below.
+Patients: Contact our Care Coordination Team by calling 410-649-6122 Monday through Friday 8 am to 5 pm or by clicking on the yellow button below to complete the online self-referral form.

 You will need to bring a complete list of medications you take to your testing appointment.
 If you qualify for treatment, your visit might last an hour or more if the line is very long.

 Although our services are free, if you have insurance, we may bill your insurance for the visit, so bring your insurance card.
-But you do not need to have insurance to be tested and treated.
+You do not need to have insurance to be tested and treated.

 The BCCFH Infusion Center provides monoclonal antibody therapy that is effective for the most prevalent circulating strain(s) of COVID-19 in Maryland.
 Currently, the BCCFH treats COVID-19 with bebtelovimab, which must be infused within seven days of symptom onset.

-Our medical providers work with patients to determine if this is an appropriate treatment option.
+Our medical providers work with patients during telehealth and Test to Treat visits at State Center to determine if this is an appropriate treatment option.
 You can learn more about the medication by reading the FDA Molnupiravir Provider Fact Sheet or the FDA Molnupiravir Patient Fact Sheet.

-Patients must have an appointment to come to the treatment center.
+Appointment only: Patients must have an appointment to come to the Infusion Center.
 Walk-ins are not accepted.
-Please see the information above to learn how to be seen at the treatment center.
+Please see the information above to learn how to be seen here.

 The BCCFH COVID-19 Treatment Program can arrange for free transportation to and from appointments for patients who do not have access to safe transportation options.
 The Care Coordination Team will offer this to patients during the scheduling process.